-• If you take Diamex, do not take it starting 2 days before your scan.
-When your scan is completed, you may take it again. • If you take other medicines, such as diabetes medicines, talk with your doctor.
+If you take other medicines, such as diabetes medicines, talk with your doctor.
 Your doses may need to be adjusted before you have your CSF leak scan.

-On the Day of Your Scan
+On the Day of the Scan

 - Starting 6 hours before your scan, do not eat anything. - Up until 2 hours before your scan, you may have clear fluids such as water or tea (without milk), or grape, apple, or cranberry juice.
 You may also have Jell-O and popsicles. - Starting 2 hours before your scan, do not eat or drink anything. - If needed, you may take your usual medicines with a small sip of water. - Bring your medicines with you when you come for your scan. - For your safety, we strongly advise that you have a responsible adult drive you home.
 If you take a bus or taxi, you should have a responsible adult ride with you.